k2view-academy/K2View-Academy/articles/TDM/tdm_gui/07_tdm_gui_environment_overview.md

 ## Environments List Window

 The **Environments** window displays a list of all environments defined in the TDM.
 Only **Admin users** can create, add or remove environment owners or delete an environment.
 Environment owners can edit their environment.
-Other users can open environments for view only purposes.
+Other users can open environments for view-only purposes.

 -   To create a new environment, click **New Environment**.
 -   To open a selected environment, click the environment's **Name**.